Keywarn/Generative-Design-for-Minecraft-Settlements/README.md

 # Running Code

+For running the generator in the competition, simply do:

+`python Generator.py`

+This command automatically makes use of the `/setbuildarea` command.

-In order to run the generator, simply use the following command:
+Otherwise, in order to run the generator with more options, simply use the following command:

 `python Generator.py -ax <CORNER_X> -az <CORNER_Z> -dx <DIM_X> -dz <DIM_Z>`